 Forestry’s Australian birthplace

-ForestrySA’s Bundaleer and Wirrabara Forest Reserves are located in South Australia’s Mid North.
+South Australia’s Bundaleer and Wirrabara Forest Reserves are located in the state’s Mid North.

 This forest district is widely regarded as the birthplace of Australia’s forest industry and as a result, it has long been popular among those keen to explore the rich cultural heritage of the area.

-Sites such as the rehabilitated Old Wirrabara Nursery and other heritage buildings offer a unique look into South Australia’s plantation forestry history, while the Ippinitchie Campground provides the perfect base for campers wanting to explore the local area, wildlife and scenery along the local mountain bike and walking trails.
+Sites such as the rehabilitated Old Wirrabara Nursery, Conservator’s Hut and other heritage buildings offer a unique look into South Australia’s plantation forestry history, while the Ippinitchie Campground provides the perfect base for campers wanting to explore the local area, wildlife and scenery along the local mountain bike and walking trails.

 The forest is closed to the public on declared Total Fire Ban days.
 To report a fire, call 000.

 Fire is prohibited on ForestrySA land and Forest Reserves between November 1 and April 30 in any year.
 (These dates may be extended in areas where high fire danger persists).